SBOHVM/RPiR/README.md

    * `practical2-4`: SIS model; Using while() loops
    * `practical2-5`: SIR model; Adapting previous code

-As well as the following supplementary appendices:
+As well as the following additional practicals:

 * `practicalA-1`: Introduction to for loops and functions
 * `practicalA-2`: Tests and more loops